T-34: Firepower

-The Germans also noted that the T-34 was very slow to find and engage targets, while their own tanks could typically get off three rounds for every one fired by the T-34.
 As the war progressed the Germans created heavier tank designs like the Tiger I or Panther which were both immune to the 76mm gun of the T-34 when fired upon from the front.
 This meant that they could only be penetrated from the sides at ranges of a few hundred metres.
 Due to low anti-tank performance, the T-34 was upgraded to the T-34-85 model.
 This model, with its 85 mm (3.35 in) ZiS gun, provided greatly increased firepower compared to the previous T-34's 76.2mm gun.
 The 85 mm gun could penetrate the turret front of a Tiger I tank from 500 m and the driver's front plate from 300 m at the side angle of 30 degrees, and the larger turret enabled the addition of another crew member, allowing the roles of commander and gunner to be separated and increasing the rate of fire and overall effectiveness.
 The D-5T was capable of penetrating the Tiger I's upper hull armour at 1,000 metres.
 When firing on the frontal armour of the Panther at an angle of 30 degrees sidewards, the T-34-85 could not penetrate its turret at 500 m.
 This meant that the T-34 would have to resort to using tungsten rounds or firing on the weaker sides of the Panther to destroy it.

 The greater length of the 85 mm gun barrel – 4.645 m – made it necessary for crews to be careful not to plough it into the ground on bumpy roads or in combat.
 Tank commander A.K.
 Rodkin commented: "the tank could have dug the ground with it in the smallest ditch [filling the barrel with dirt].
 If you fired it after that, the barrel would open up at the end like the petals of a flower", destroying the barrel.
 Standard practice when moving the T-34-85 cross-country in non-combat situations was to fully elevate the gun, or reverse the turret.

 During the Korean War, the USA captured a T-34-85.
 US engineering analysis and testing concluded that the T-34-85 could penetrate 4.1 in at 1000 yd, performing similarly to the HVAP rounds of the M41.
 The Americans also concluded the maximum range of the gun was 2–3 km, but the effective range was only up to 1900 m.